 Also in our Lightroom HDR tutorial, we want to talk about options such as Auto Tone and Auto Align.
 Let's look at each one separately.

 Auto Align: Checking this box simply implies that you’re amending the little changes that may have occurred between images that were taken using a handheld camera device.
 Whether or not the image was shot handheld or using a tripod, it’s always a very good idea to check this option.

 Auto Tone: It is generally advised that this option should be turned on; particularly because there is no other method of manually adjusting your image’s tone or exposure in the Lightroom environment.

-Ghosting is generated from objects in the image that move from shot to shot when shooting is being carried out in a bracketed sequence.
+Talking about how to do HDR in Lightroom, let’s take a closer look at the deghosting features of this app.
+Ghosting is generated from objects in the image that moves from shot to shot when shooting is being carried out in a bracketed sequence.
 If for example, a bird flies across the sky or scene in the course of your shooting, it’d appear in relatively different locations in each shot.